What is it?

 It helps you to get to know each other & bond.
 Having the baby in close skin-to-skin contact releases oxytocin (the bonding hormone) in both parent & the baby and helps the parent to learn their baby’s signals sooner, improving communication and increasing confidence as well as helping babies develop a sense of trust and security.
 Again, this goes for a brand new baby all the way through to the days, weeks and months after birth.

-If these aren’t enough reasons to convince you, then it’s just a really lovely thing to do.
+If these aren’t enough reasons to convince you, then it’s also just a really lovely thing to do.
 As humans we need physical contact, and even if you don’t consider yourself a touchy-feely person, give it a go with your little one.
 Let us know how you get on!

 If you’d like to get a deeper understanding of the benefits, here are some resources I recommend starting with: